 And He came to the disciples and found them sleeping, and said to Peter, "So, you men could not keep watch with Me for one hour?Matthew 26:40(NASB)

-Like Peter, we also face an increasingly uncertain future, but let us never forget that the Holy Spirit of God has been given to the Church to take up permanent residence within the heart of every member of Christ's Body.
-Let us also remember that we have no reason to be overwhelmed by the protective bodily mechanism of sleep that overcame the disciples during Christ's pre-cross visit to Gethsemane, for we have already received many precious promises that are found in the Word of God and have been assured that His grace is sufficient, for His strength is perfected in our weakness.
+Like Peter, we also face an increasingly uncertain future, but let us never forget that the Holy Spirit of God has been given to the Church and has taken up permanent residence within the heart of every member of Christ's Body.
+Let us also remember that we have no reason to be overwhelmed by the protective bodily mechanism of sleep that overcame the disciples, during Christ's pre-cross visit to Gethsemane.
+We have already received many precious promises that are found in the Word of God.
+We have an assurance that His grace is sufficient for all our needs, for His strength is perfected in our weakness.

-He is with us every moment of the day and we have His assurance that no matter what we have to face, we have sufficient grace and strength to overcome and to keep watch with our Saviour, Who has promised never to leave us nor forsake us.
+He is with us every moment of the day and we have His assurance that no matter what we have to face, we will be granted HIS sufficient strength and HIS supernatural grace to overcome the world, the flesh, and the devil, and to keep watch with our Saviour, Who has promised never to leave us nor forsake us.

 Thank You Lord for Your Word of truth and the lessons it teaches me day by day.
-I understand that in my own strength I would soon fall into some narcotic slumber, because my heart is grieved by all that is coming on the world - yet in Your strength and with Your sufficient grace I know that I can face the future.
+I understand that in my own strength I would soon fall into some narcotic slumber, because my heart is grieved by all that is coming on the world.
+Yet I praise and thank You that in Your strength and with Your sufficient grace, I know that I can face the future, for You are with me to uphold me with Your righteous right hand.
 Give me Your strength I pray, to faithfully keep watch with my Lord Jesus in His continuous ministry of intercession, in Whose name I pray, AMEN.